 - Best progress: up to 1 hour every day.

-- The aim is to allow the child to feel and have new experiences about the world, which he may be able to use spontaneously at other times, i.e. avoid testing or teaching.
+- The aim is to allow the child to feel himself in his body and to have new experiences about the world, which he may be able to use spontaneously at other times. , which means the adult wants to avoid any form of testing or teaching.

 Visual problems are among the ‘hidden disabilities’ that often go undetected.
 In fact more than a quarter of children with learning or behavioural problems have underlying visual processing difficulties, even though they have been measured as having perfect 20/20 vision.